Aging Feet/Geriatric Feet/Senior Foot Care

 Proper foot hygiene is also important.
 Making sure that you always have clean, dry socks on can be a major deterrent to many different problems, including bacterial infections, foot odor, and certain types of fungus.
 Wet feet are a major cause of many of these problems.
 If your socks get wet, it is important to change them.
 Walking around in wet socks may not only lead to various infections, but can irritate the skin and result in a number of various complications.
 Clean, dry feet are less likely to be affected by fungal and other infections.

-For more information and tips on maintaining proper health for geriatric feet, we recommend you consult with a podiatrist for professional care and guidance.
+For more information and tips on maintaining proper health for geriatric feet, we recommend you consult with a Philadelphia foot doctor for professional care and guidance.